DHTMLX/docs-suite/docs/window/configuration.md

 # Configuration

-dhtmlxWindow provides a set of configuration options you can define in the constructor of the component before its initialization.
+DHTMLX Window provides a set of configuration options you can define in the constructor of the component before its initialization.
 It's possible to set a title into the header of a window, add a footer with controls, specify the sizes of a window and decide whether it should be resizable, movable or modal, set some HTML content and define other useful settings to adapt the component to your needs.

 ## Closability